 The loss of either a single or both breasts can have a distressing impact.
 For many women, their breasts are symbolic of their femininity, helping them to feel womanly and attractive.
 In addition to dealing with the effects of breast cancer, breast removal can cause a blow to the patient’s confidence and self-esteem.
 However, there is a solution.
 Breast reconstruction at LoTempio Plastic Surgery in Manhattan, NY can restore a cancer survivor’s shape and help her to feel fabulous once more.

-Dr. LoTempio understands the overwhelming and sensitive journey taken by women who suffer from breast cancer, and it is dedicated to providing patients with both the cosmetic solution and emotional support needed during reconstruction surgery.
-Dr. LoTempio will work with you to restore your natural femininity so that you can embrace your body once more.
+Dr. LoTempio understands the overwhelming and sensitive journey taken by individuals who suffer from breast cancer, and it is dedicated to providing patients with both the cosmetic solution and emotional support needed during reconstruction surgery.
+Dr. LoTempio will work with you to restore your identity so that you can embrace your body once more.

 Dr. LoTempio uses live skin and fatty tissue from other parts of the body, including the abdomen, thighs, and buttocks, and employs microsurgical techniques to reattach the blood vessels and nerves to tissues in the breast for a truly natural breast that both looks and feels amazing without the use of prosthetic implants.

-Dr. LoTempio specializes in microsurgical breast reconstruction procedures including:
+Dr. LoTempio performs microsurgical breast reconstruction procedures including: